FOLKMENCO

 Marina Tamayo, Flamenco Australia.
 Do not use without permission.

-Forging a career in Sydney.
+Background information in forging a career in Sydney.

 Flamenco Australia has been operating throughout the Asia Pacific region for over twenty-eight years.
 It hosts international artists, produces major dance works, engages Australian community in classes, tutorials, festivals and shows.
 The company has successfully formed and produced professional touring groups nationally and internationally, such as Flamenco del Mar, Flamenkitas, multi award nominated and winning Hernandez Tamayo Spanish Dance Theatre and currently, Las Peinetas , a six piece Flamenco Ballet company.